Grenfell Tower fire: False accounts

-In the immediate aftermath of the fire, a number of unsubstantiated reports about casualties circulated online, which were to later be debunked, including that the government had covered up details of the fire and babies' miraculous survival stories.
+In the immediate aftermath of the fire, a number of unsubstantiated reports about casualties circulated online, which would later be debunked, including that the government had covered up details of the fire and babies' miraculous survival stories.
 A later investigation by the BBC's Newsnight programme found no evidence that these survival accounts were credible: neither the Metropolitan Police, London Ambulance Service nor any A&E departments were able to find any record of this happening.